Understanding Trust Basics in Virginia. Experienced VA Will and Trust Attorneys Explain What You Need to Know

 Frequently Asked Questions About Trusts in Virginia

-Q: What are the benefits of a trust over a will?
+Q: What are the benefits of a Trust over a will?

-A: Trusts can offer several advantages over a will, including avoiding probate, providing greater control over the distribution of your assets, and potentially offering greater protection of your assets from creditors and legal claims.
+A: Trusts can offer several advantages over a Will, including avoiding Probate, providing greater control over the distribution of your assets, and potentially offering greater protection of your assets from creditors and legal claims.

-Q: How can a trust help me with estate planning?
+Q: How can a Trust help me with Estate Planning?

-Q: Can I serve as my own trustee of a revocable trust?
+Q: Can I serve as my own Trustee of a Revocable Trust?

-Q: What assets can I place in a trust?
+Q: What assets can I place in a Trust?

-A: You can place almost any asset in a trust, including real estate, stocks, bonds, and bank accounts.
+A: You can place almost any asset in a Trust, including real estate, stocks, bonds, and bank accounts.

-Q: Do I need an attorney to create a trust in Virginia?
+Q: Do I need an attorney to create a Trust in Virginia?

-Q: What happens if I die without a trust or a will?
+Q: What happens if I die without a Trust or a Will?

 McCarthy & Akers: Your Estate Planning Attorneys for All Your Trust Needs

-If you’re searching online to locate “will & trust lawyers near me” to learn more about creating a trust, the team at McCarthy & Akers is here to answer any questions you may have.
-Our Winchester estate planning attorneys have helped clients create trusts and wills, document power of attorney requirements, and much more.
+If you’re searching online to locate “Will & Trust lawyers near me” to learn more about creating a Trust, the team at McCarthy & Akers is here to answer any questions you may have.
+Our Winchester Estate Planning attorneys have helped clients create Trusts and Wills, document Power of Attorney requirements, and much more.

-To schedule your consultation, contact us at one of our offices in Strasburg, Front Royal, Winchester, and Manassas at (540) 722-2181.
-You can fill out our online form if more convenient.
-Let us go to work for you!
+To schedule your free consultation with an Estate Planning attorney, contact us at one of our offices in Strasburg, Woodstock, Front Royal, Winchester, Manassas, and Warrenton at (540) 722-2181(540) 722-2181 or complete our online formLet us go to work for you!

 Copyright © 2023.
 McCarthy & Akers, PLC.
 All rights reserved.